-SoftConsole v5.0 RISC-V projects and debug launch configurations existing projects created in SoftConsole v5.0 or any pre-release version of SoftConsole v5.x are recreated in SoftConsole v5.1.
+Due to changes to the Eclipse Plugin for RISC-V GNU Toolchain since SoftConsole v5.0 was released it is possible that RISC-V projects created using SoftConsole v5.0 may not work correctly in SoftConsole v5.1.
+For this reason it is recommended that existing projects created in SoftConsole v5.0 or any pre-release version of SoftConsole v5.x are recreated in SoftConsole v5.1.
 Note that SoftConsole v5.1 RISC-V debug launch configurations require -f board/microsemi-riscv.cfg whereas some pre-release versions of SoftConsole v5.x used a different board script name (for example -f board/microsemi-riscv-rv32im.cfg).
-If there are any problems using existing RISC-V debug launch configurations then recreate them using one of the example workspace RISC-V debug launch configurations as a guide.
+If there are any problems using existing RISC-V debug launch configurations as a guide.